 - Act with sensitivity and discretion and ensure crisis management processes are in place in time of grief and trauma.

-- Have access to opportunities for professional development to ensure homestay care knowledge is current and meeting the needs of international students.
+- Have access to opportunities for professional development to ensure homestay care knowledge is current and meeting the needs of international Guests.

-- Maintain the confidentiality of homestay hosts and international students’ right to privacy under the terms of Privacy and Discrimination Acts.
+- Maintain the confidentiality of homestay Hosts and international Guests’ right to privacy under the terms of Privacy and Discrimination Acts.

 - Encourage respect for the law and systems of Australia.

-- Arrange appropriate government documentation to ensure each member of the host family (over the age of 18) are suitable to work with underage children and monitor the respective expiry dates.
-Each state regulations can be found here: https://aifs.gov.au/cfca/publications/pre-employment-screening-workingchildren-checks-and-police-checks/part-overview
+- Ensure each member of the host family over the age of 18 (or over the age of 14 in South Australia) has received appropriate government documentation stating they are cleared to work with underage children and monitor the respective expiry dates.
+Each state’s regulations can be found here: https://aifs.gov.au/cfca/publications/pre-employment-screening-working-children-checks-and-police-checks/part-b-state-and.

-- Ensure all students are placed in appropriate families and ensure appropriate guardianship arrangements are in place.
+- Ensure all Guests are placed in appropriate families and ensure appropriate guardianship arrangements are in place.